emerson-eps/cypress-image-snapshot/README.md

 Run Cypress with `--env updateSnapshots=true` in order to update the base image files for all of your tests.

-### Preventing failures

-Run Cypress with `--env failOnSnapshotDiff=false` in order to prevent test failures when an image diff does not pass.

 ### Requiring snapshots to be present

 Run Cypress with `--env requireSnapshots=true` in order to fail if snapshots are missing.
 This is useful in continuous integration where snapshots should be present in advance.